 Platform(s): Xbox One, PS4, PC

-With an impressively varied career mode and online community, it may feel challenging to beginners but it is incredibly rewarding once you learn how to master it.
+With an impressively varied career mode and online community, it may feel challenging to beginners, but it is enriching once you learn how to master it.

-Make sure you check out the huge amount of add-ons and mods out there as you try to beat Sabine Schmitz’ famous lap times!
+Check the huge amount of add-ons and mods out there as you try to beat Sabine Schmitz’s famous lap times!

 Assetto Corsa review